Praqma/rook-ask-demo/README.md

 ## Postgres setup
 ### Deploying Postgresql
-Postgres is needed by Jira to work, so we have a small script ```/postgres/deploy-postgres.sh``` that deploys a suported version using the Block storage from Rook we created above.
+Postgres is needed by Jira to work, so we have a small script ```/postgres/deploy-postgres.sh``` that deploys a supported version using the Block storage from Rook we created above.

 ## Jira setup
 ### Deploying Jira Data Center